srideepalaksmiaucse/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/milestone2/ReadMe.md

 This milestone successfully enhanced the system with advanced authentication mechanisms and analytical capabilities.
 The platform now provides a secure environment for users while also enabling detailed readability evaluation of policy documents.

-These improvements contribute toward building a more intelligent **AI-powered policy navigation system**.

----

----